dougbrown1048/ETR107-Final-Project/README.md

-## ETR107 and ETR 237 Final Project

-Here's where I'll be documenting my project to create a slot car that can regulate its own speed and also collect telemetry dat
-And here's another line.
+## Playing With Trucks

+Here's where I'll document the project I'm working on for two electronics classes I'm taking at Piedmont Virginia Community College in Fall 2020.

 **Here's another paragrpah in BOLD**